 Capt.
-Jack Cary Altman was born in 1911 in Pitsburg County, Oklahoma, to Abram Altman and Nellie Mumaw-Altman.
+Jack Cary Altman was born on April 21, 1911, in Pitsburg County, Oklahoma, to Abram Altman and Nellie Mumaw-Altman.
 His parents divorced and his father married Maud Allison.
 With his three brothers and his half-sister, he grew up in McAlister, Oklahoma, and attended the Oklahoma Military Academy.
 He graduated in 1927.
 He married Felicia Sawyer on May 4, 1929, but the couple divorced.
 On September 9, 1933, he married Ruth H. Puttman and the couple made their home at 705 Northeast Eighth Street in Amarillo, Texas.
 He was a member of the Texas National Guard and a member of Headquarters, 142nd Infantry Division or “The Panhandle Army.”
 In 1940, the unit took part in maneuvers in Louisana.
 At the time he was a 1st Lieutenant.
 It appears that at some point he attended tank school.

 It is not known when he was called to federal service, but he became a member of the 194th Tank Battalion most likely as a replacement for an officer released from federal service as the battalion prepared for overseas duty.
 On August 1st, the battalion was told it was losing B Company which was detached from the battalion and issued orders to Alaska.
 The rest of the battalion took part in what was called the Pacific maneuvers.
 During the maneuvers, the battalion was ordered back to Ft.
 Lewis, where they learned they were being sent overseas.
 The battalion’s new tanks were sent west from Ft.
 Knox, Kentucky, where they had been requisitioned by an officer of the 192nd Tank Battalion, 2nd Lt.
 William Gentry, for the battalion.
 Gentry was given written orders from the War Department giving him authority to take tanks from any unit so the 194th had its full complement of tanks.
 In some cases, the tanks he took had just arrived at the fort on flatcars and were about to be unloaded when he and his detachment arrived and took the tanks from soldiers waiting to unload them.
 From Ft.
 Knox, the tanks were sent west by train and were waiting for the battalion at Ft.
 Mason.